MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

   identifying countries with optimal salary-to-cost-of-living ratios.

-- **Addressing Attribute Imbalances:** A simple but efficient way to address imbalanced data set is to increasing the number of cases, specially for the minority cases.
-Encouraging other Data-related professionals to respond to the survey would be remarkable.
+- **Addressing Attribute Imbalances:** A simple but efficient way to address imbalanced data sets is to increase the number of cases, especially for the minority cases.
+Encouraging other data-related professionals to respond to the survey would be remarkable.

 - **Dynamic Analysis with Weekly Updates:** Acknowledging the weekly